lealceldeiro/gems/DockerDeepDive/README.md

 - `docker volume rm`: delete specific volumes that are not in use.
 - `docker plugin install`: install new volume plugins from Docker Hub.
 - `docker plugin ls`: list all plugins installed on a Docker host.

+### 14: Deploying apps with Docker Stacks

+Stacks are the native Docker solution for deploying and managing cloud-native microservices applications with multiple services.

+They're baked into the Docker engine, and offer a simple declarative interface for deploying and managing the entire lifecycle of an application.

+When Docker stops a container, it issues a `SIGTERM` to the application process with PID 1 inside the container.
+The application then has a 10-second grace period to perform any clean-up operations.
+If it doesn't handle the signal, it will be forcibly terminated after 10 seconds with a `SIGKILL`.
+The `stop_grace_period` property overrides this 10-second grace period.

+- `docker stack deploy` is the command for deploying and updating stacks of services defined in a stack file (usually called `docker-stack.yml`).
+- `docker stack ls` lists all stacks on the Swarm, including how many services they have.
+- `docker stack ps` gives detailed information about a deployed stack.
+It accepts the name of the stack as its main argument, lists which node each replica is running on, and shows _desired state_ and _current state_.
+- `docker stack rm` deletes a stack from the Swarm.
+It does not ask for confirmation before deleting the stack.